carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 ## Troubleshooting
 * The first thing to try is lowering the SPI baud rate (see hw_config.c).
 This will also make it easier to use things like logic analyzers.
+* Make sure the SD card(s) are getting enough power.
+Try an external supply.
+Try adding a decoupling capacitor between Vcc and GND.
+  * Hint: check voltage while formatting card.
+It must be 2.7 to 3.6 volts.
+  * Hint: If you are powering a Pico with a PicoProbe, try adding a USB cable to a wall charger to the Pico under test.
 * Try another brand of SD card.
 Some handle the SPI interface better than others.
 (Most consumer devices like cameras or PCs use the SDIO interface.)
 I have had good luck with SanDisk.
 * Tracing: Most of the source files have a couple of lines near the top of the file like:
 ```